Situated in the middle of the Atlantic, the Azores archipelago is lush and green and incredibly biodiverse. It’s truly a hiker’s paradise.

 As one friend commented while we were driving around São Miguel Island, “one moment it’s like you’re in Hawaii, ten minutes later it feels like you’re in Switzerland”.

-The sheer bioabundance is also striking, especially birds.
+The sheer bio-abundance on the Azores was also striking to me, especially birds.
 Flocks of them will swirl above the farmlands.
 Sometimes you rest somewhere and a brave little red-breasted robin will sit down next to you.
-It’s really a slice of paradise.

-Scroll forth as I share tips for hiking in the Azores, plus details on my favorite trails.
+I’ve been on three trips in the Azores so far, each time hitting up different trails to hike.
+Scroll forth as I share tips for hiking in the Azores, plus my favorite trails on São Miguel.

 Tips for hiking the Azores

 There are two important things to know for hiking in the Azores: